tachiyomiorg/website/src/help/faq/README.md

 This helps avoid unnecessary heavy traffic to sources to help ensure that they stay available.
 If you have entries that get infrequent or no updates, you should consider using categories and excluding them from updates.

-We recommend to **keep the defaults as they are** and read your unread chapters.
+We recommend to **keep the defaults as they are** and read your unread chapters first.

 If you don't want to see the skipped items notification, you can disable it at <NavigationText item="more"/> → <NavigationText item="settings"/> → <NavigationText item="settings_general"/> → **Manage notifications** (Android 8+).

+#### Why does the app warn about large bulk updates and downloads?
+Excessive server queries and unnecessary site interaction may cause sources to employ anti-Tachiyomi tactics.
+Also refer to the above question.
+Long running update checks and downloading may also negatively impact your battery life.

 #### How do I ignore duplicate chapters?
 Sometimes, you find a manga that is translated by more than one group.
 Because of this, you get multiple releases for each chapter in the manga.
 There are several ways to skip the duplicate chapters: